 — Joyce Meyer

-In the end, when you accept yourself and your unchangeable aspects, you’ll boost your satisfaction in life.
-So, decide to embrace every part of who you are and choose to improve what you can.
+In the end, accepting yourself will boost your happiness in life.
+Decide to embrace every part of who you are and choose to improve what you can.

 The more things you can accept, the happier you will be!